-This video is being shared before Epiphany Sunday to give a better sense of what the Building Puentes appeal is and who our siblings on the Caribbean islands are.
+This video was shared before Epiphany Sunday 2018 to give a better sense of what the Building Puentes appeal is and who our siblings on the Caribbean islands are.
 The hope is that Kristina [Diaz’ work] will be shared in our congregations through social media, children’s sermons, Temple Talks, Adult Forums, etc.

 Editor’s Note: Following is an introduction sent by Ms. Diaz on Dec.
 31, 2017.
 Through her creativity and determination in difficult circumstances, her first video “Visual Stories featuring Bishop Felipe Lozada,” has been received and is now available for viewing.
 In the words of the Rev. Carmelo Santos, “Mil gracias por tu trabajo” [Thank you very much for your work].